brainwipe/icar/books/core/Chapters as Markdown/ch2-combat.md

 # Close Combat

 When you're near enough to smell their fear, that's Close Combat.
-You can always hit someone once in a turn like any other action but it's more fun to chain moves together in a Combo.
+You can always hit someone once in a turn like any other action but it's more fun to chain moves together in a combo.
 By default you use the Battle attribute with your skill check but that's negotiable, depending on the situation.

 ## Hitting once